-If your loved one is already in an apartment that was previously downsized, the issues may not be as challenging as those for someone that is relocating from a large residence where they have lived for over 30 years.
-Regardless, the move can be traumatic, so first let’s look at some tips for making the experience less stressful, and then we’ll cover some ways to make the new unit look more spacious.
+If your loved one is already in an apartment that was previously downsized, the process may not be as challenging as for someone that is relocating from a large residence where they have lived for a long time.
+Regardless, the move can be extremely stressful, and at times emotional.

 Do Your Diligence